spice2x/spice2x.github.io/src/spice2x/README.md

 Other libraries may be missing features and contain bugs; please feel free to contribute code to fill the gaps if you work on a project using these libraries.

+## Spice SDK (for DLL hooks / plugins)

+As an alternative to Spice API, Spice SDK is available.

+This is a flat C, header-only library that can be included in your DLL.
+Once initialized, you can call directly into helper routines provided by Spicetools executable, making low-latency and high-throughput interactions possible.

+Check the documentation on the wiki for more details.

 ## License
 Unless otherwise noted, all files are licensed under the GPLv3.
 See the LICENSE file for the full license text.